merenlab/merenlab.org/_posts/anvio/2016-06-18-importing-taxonomy.md

 $ anvi-import-taxonomy -c CONTIGS.db -i centrifuge_report.tsv centrifuge_hits.tsv -p centrifuge
 {% endhighlight %}

+{:.notice}
+You can use any file name you like, however, the order of input files is important: following the parameter `-i`, you should first declare the `report` file, and then the `hits` file.

 This is it.
 If everything went alright, the interactive interface and anvi'o summary results should contain taxonomy information.